YaleMenus/android/README.md

 [<img src="https://cdn.rawgit.com/steverichey/google-play-badge-svg/master/img/en_get.svg" width="25%">](https://play.google.com/store/apps/details?id=com.adisa.diningplus)

 The [existing Yale Dining app](https://play.google.com/store/apps/details?id=org.yaledining.app) on Android is not very pleasant to use, due to outdated graphics, usability issues, and several recurring bugs.
 This project replaces the official app by displaying current menu items and nutritional information for each dining hall on campus, using information retrieved from the Yale Dining API.
-Beyond this, it adds new features such as the ability to set a dining hall as an auto-opening favorite, marking menu items as favorites to be notified when they're served, and setting up visual warnings when a recipie violates your dietary restrictions.
+Beyond this, it adds new features such as the ability to set a dining hall as an auto-opening favorite, marking menu items as favorites to be notified when they're served, and setting up visual warnings when a recipe violates your dietary restrictions.

 ## Features
 Yale Dining Plus contains several useful features not included in the original app.